CORPORATE TRANSACTIONS & COMPLIANCE BLOG

 Restricted to be the same as the parent company

-Does not need to be the same as the parent company
+Need not be the same as parent company

 Constitution